STUDENT DATA PRIVACY

 The Family Educational Rights and Privacy Act (FERPA) protects personally identifiable information (PII) from students' education records from unauthorized disclosure.
 FERPA defines education records as "records that are: (1) directly related to a student; and (2) maintained by an educational agency or institution or by a party acting for the agency or institution".
 FERPA also defines the term PII, which includes direct identifiers (such as a student's or other family member's name) and indirect identifiers (such as a student's date of birth, place of birth, or mother's maiden name).
-For more information about FERPA, please visit the Family Policy Compliance Office's website.
+For more information about FERPA, please visit the Family Educational Rights and Privacy Act (FERPA) page.
 (Source: PTAC)

 Who uses student data?